oils-for-unix/oils/doc/osh-manual.md

 1. POSIX-compatible
 2. Has features from GNU Bash, the most commonly used shell.

-It's also designed to be "stricter" than other shells.
+It's designed to be "stricter" than other shells.
 To avoid programs that don't behave as intended,

 1. It produces more errors.
-2. It produces them earlier, e.g. at parse time, if possible.
+2. It produces them earlier &mdash; at parse time, if possible.

 "Batch" programs are most likely to run unmodified under OSH.
-Interactive programs like `.bashrc` and bash completion scripts may require changes.
+Interactive programs like `.bashrc` and bash completion scripts may require small changes.

-This manual mainly covers the **differences** between OSH and other shells.
+This manual covers the **differences** between OSH and other shells.
 It leaves the details of each construct to the `help` builtin and the [Quick Reference](osh-quick-ref.html) (*Warning: both are incomplete*).
 It also doesn't cover the [Oil language][oil-language], which is a newer part of the Oil project.

 Existing educational materials for the Unix shell apply to OSH, because they generally don't teach the quirks that OSH disallows.
-For example, most of the information and advice in [BashGuide][] can be used without worrying about which shell you're using.
+For example, much of the information and advice in [BashGuide][] can be used without worrying about which shell you're using.
 See the end of this manual for more resources.